nsekularac1/pdsnd_github/README.md

 ### Project Title
 Bikeshare Project

+### Project Description
+Programming for Data Science with Python

 ### Description
 In this project bikeshare data from three US cities - Chicago, Washington, and New York City is analysed.
 Various Python libraries are used to perform descriptive analysis.